sogelink-research/pgrest/README.md

   - **allowHeaders**: Specifies the allowed headers.
 Default ["*"]
   - **allowMethods**: Specifies the allowed methods.
 Default ["OPTIONS", "POST"]
 - **maxConcurrentRequests**: Limits number of currently processed requests at a time across all users.
 Defatul 15.
+- **timeoudtimeoutSecondsS**: The amount of seconds before a request times out.

 ### Connections